£8,250 per annum

 PLUS 80 UCAS points

-(For example BB at A Level or MMP at BTEC Level 3)
+(For example CDD at A Level or MMP at BTEC Level 3)

 Including a relevant subject such as Journalism, Creative Writing, English or Creative Media.